 Burning unseasoned wood causes pollution.
 As a result, any wood that is burnt should be seasoned or kiln dried to reduce the moisture content to below 20%.
 As such, we recommend that this wood is obtained from a renewable source and not just felled from the local woods.

 The key to cutting down pollution is not just the appliance that needs to be up to date and DEFRA exempt, but the fuel that is being used is critical.

-The biggest issue in relation to pollution is the burning of wood in an open basket or fire, which is illegal in a smoke control zone.
-This type of wood burning is not policed or enforced and can cause significant pollution into the atmosphere.
+The biggest issue in relation to pollution is using an open basket or fire, which is illegal in a smoke control zone.
+This type of burning is not policed or enforced and can cause significant pollution into the atmosphere.

 THE KEY TAKEAWAY

-In addressing the issue of pollution it is not wood burning stoves that need to be banned.
-It’s the use of baskets, chimineas, fire pits and the burning of unseasoned wood which should be better controlled.
+In addressing the issue of pollution it is not stoves that need to be banned.
+It’s the use of baskets, chimneys, fire pits and the burning of unseasoned wood which should be better controlled.

 Chesneys have a range of accessories that include contemporary and traditional fire tools, fire screens and a selection of interior panels